Controls#

 break — Exits a loop immediately.

-stop project — Ends the execution of the project.
+stop project — Ends the project.

 wait#

-The wait block pauses for a specific amount of time before moving to the next block.
+The wait stack block pauses blocks from running for a specific amount of time before moving to the next block.

 wait (1) seconds